droyo/blog/content/9P/index.md

 When doing programming in any domain I am unfamiliar with, I like to keep it interactive; some of my most productive work is done at the Read-eval-print-loop of a Python or Lisp interpreter.
-Although there is currently no compiler available for Go, I can use the fast compile times of the main implementation to setup a satisfactory feedback loop, by running `go test` every time a file changes.
+Although there is currently no interpreter available for Go, I can use the fast compile times of the main implementation to setup a satisfactory feedback loop, by running `go test` every time a file changes.
 I have patched Russ Cox's `Watch` command to run on Linux, and renamed it to `acmewatch`.
 This